KevinLYW366/BacWGSpipe/README.md

     git clone git@github.com:KevinLYW366/BacWGSpipe.git
     ```

-2. Unzip some resource files:

-    ```bash
-    cd BacWGSpipe/resources
-    unzip digIS-digISv1.2.zip
-    unzip SPAdes-3.15.4-Linux.zip
-    ```

-3. Modify following items in Config file (config/config.yaml) based on project information every time before running the workflow.
+2. Modify following items in Config file (config/config.yaml) based on project information every time before running the workflow.
    - 3.1 everything in "Data input" section;
      - Note: "seqdata_source" should match the data source you would input to the workflow.
-If the mode of Illumina short reads ONLY was selected, nothing in "Long reads (either PacBio or Nanopore)" needs to be modified, and vice versa.
+If the mode of Illumina short reads ONLY was selected, nothing in "Long reads" needs to be modified, and vice versa.
    - 3.2 "threads" in "Analysis - Global" section (Threads used by tools for each sample);
    - 3.3 feel free to modify some analysis thresholds if you know what they mean, such as "plsdb_max_pvalue", "plasmidfinder_mincov" and ... in "Analysis" section.

-4. Set up the snakemake environment:
+3. Set up the snakemake environment:

     ```bash
     # Add conda channels